 - free cash transfer and takeover between associated companies

-- the value of the transaction (on fair market price without VAT) between associated companies does not reach HUF 50 million within the tax year (the contracts which may be consolidated are to be considered together)
+- the arm’s length value of the transaction (excluding VAT) between associated companies does not reach HUF 50 million (~ EUR 160,000) within the tax year (the contracts which may be consolidated are to be considered together)

 When calculating the limit set by the Decree it is important to know that if the annual report is prepared in foreign currency, the exchange rate of Hungarian National Bank valid on the last day of the tax year is to be used to determine the value of related party transactions in Hungarian Forint.